Create an agent with Copilot Studio

 4. Close the Settings pane.
 Then, view the Channels page.

 5. At the top of the page, select Publish.
-Then, on the Publish page, select Publish, and publish your copilot.
+Then, on the Publish page, select Publish, and publish your agent.
 Publishing will take a minute or so.

-6. After your copilot has been published, verify the Publish status on the Channels page.
+6. After your agent has been published, verify the Publish status on the Channels page.

 Screenshot of the Channels page in Copilot Studio.

 7. Select the Demo website channel.
-This is an appropriate channel for users to test your copilot.
+This is an appropriate channel for users to test your agent.

 8. In the Demo website pane, enter the following settings: